andreitdr/SethDiscordBot/README.md

 ### How to create a plugin

-First of all, Create a new project (class library) in Visual Studio.
+First of all, create a new project (class library) in Visual Studio.
-Then import the PluginManager.dll as project to your project.
+Then import the PluginManager as reference to your project.

 ## 1. Commands

 Commands are loaded when all plugins are loaded into memory.
-When an user executes the command, only then the Execute function is called.
+The Execute method is called whenever any user (that respects the `requireAdmin` propery) calls the command using the bot prefix and the `Command`.
 Commands are plugins that allow users to interact with them.
 Here is an example:
 ```cs